Limited Time:Printed notes available through Monday, June 1

 1.0 Hour

-• Select canine-tooth extraction cases appropriate for general practice
+• Select canine and wolf tooth extraction cases suitable for general practice

-• Identify clear referral triggers for advanced dental surgery
+• Identify clear referral triggers for surgical dental procedures

 What's Included